The ARC is a creative, whole-school approach designed to help every child feel safe, understood, and ready to learn.

 The ARC Origins

-Sam Gummer is collaborating with Tootgarook Primary School and Deputy Head Adele Read to deliver the ARC Initiative pilot, drawing on her extensive experience in creative arts psychotherapy, education, and trauma-responsive practice.
-The pilot has been shaped by Sam’s work across therapeutic, school, and community settings, with a strong emphasis on relational safety, inclusion, and whole-school wellbeing.
+Sam Gummer is collaborating with Tootgarook Primary School to deliver the ARC Initiative, drawing on her extensive experience in creative arts psychotherapy, education, and trauma-responsive practice.
+The initiative has been shaped by Sam’s work across therapeutic, school, and community settings, with a strong emphasis on relational safety, inclusion, and whole-school wellbeing.